uclaioes/baaec-emv/report.md

 ### Key Performance Indicators {#key-performance-indicators}

-In keeping with the remit of the CEC’s Advanced Energy Community grant funding opportunity and the scope of the TEC / UCLA phase II implementation proposal \- the following key performance indicators (KPIs) were evaluated as part of the AEH program’s EM\&V analysis.
+In keeping with the remit of the CEC’s Advanced Energy Community grant funding opportunity and the scope of the TEC / UCLA phase II implementation proposal \- the following key performance indicators (KPIs) were evaluated as part of the AEH program’s EM&V analysis.

 #### Metered Energy Consumption {#metered-energy-consumption}